 With all these potential problems, a professional assessment and insulation removal by EcoComfort will ensure that any old or contaminated materials are safely removed.
 Any problems will be identified and fixed before new insulation is installed as well.

 A well-insulated attic will save on utilities and ensure more comfort throughout the home.
 At EcoComfort we only use safe, chemical-free, insulation materials.
-Whether we install blown-in cellulose or blown-in fibreglass, all work is guaranteed and for many years of satisfaction.
-We believe that both of these insulation types are superior to spray foam insulation due to their overall effectiveness.While blown-in fibreglass insulation is great, we've found that cellulose is the better performing option and preferred by our customers.
+All our work is guaranteed and for many years of satisfaction.

 Providing insulation services in the Greater Toronto Area, our work often exceeds homeowner expectations.
 From attic ventilation problems, to animal damage, to leaky roofs, local homeowners can rely on EcoComfort to manage a project from end to end – and it’s all done with excellent service.